of Latinas who experience abuse never report it

 of participants in one study fled their home country to search for protection from IPV

-- Latinas reported seeking access to shelters less than women from other ethnic/racial groups; this is especially true for immigrant Latina survivors[25, 26].
+- Both U.S.-born and immigrant Latinas report seeking access to shelters less than women from other ethnic/racial groups.

 - Nearly half of Latinas in one study did not report abuse to authorities.
 Reasons for underreporting may include fear and lack of confidence in the police, shame, guilt, loyalty and/or fear of partners, fear of deportation, and previous experience with childhood victimization.